zachj1582/unit-testing-afternoon-new/README.md

 - Create two variables at the top; `longPost` and `post`.
 These will be used in various tests in the file
   - `longPost` will be the post at 0
   - `post` will be the post at 1
-- We will be running multiple tests in this file so it's a good idea to run `afterEach` (Jest) and pass in the `cleanup` method
-  - This will keep the test environment clean between each successive test
 - Create a test that will render the `PostWidget` and check if the inner text content contains the passed in posts text content
   - You will need to destructure and pass the post data through to `PostWidget`
   - You will need to wrap `PostWidget` in a `MemoryRouter` component